sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 If  you elect to use the internal FC magnetometer you are highly likely to have poor results due to magnetic interference (not recommended).

+## Installing the GPS unit

-Just to avoid the mistake many people do while installing a GPS unit: _(thanks to quadmeup.com for the images)_
+Just to avoid the mistake many people do while installing a GPS unit (aka pointing the antenna towards the ground): _(thanks to quadmeup.com for the images)_

 <table>
   <tbody>